 Several studies have investigated the correlation between early infant nutrition (breast milk or infant formula) and infant cognitive development.
 These studies show that breastfeeding has a consistent, small but significant, positive influence on cognitive function compared to formula feeding.

 As research continues within the field of human milk and its impact on infant development, several milk components have been linked with cognitive development such as sialic acid, gangliosides and sphingomyelin.
-A recent study1 has shown that formula supplemented with Lacprodan® MFGM-10 significantly improved cognitive development among formula-fed infants at one year compared to a standard formula.
-Infants receiving formula supplemented with Lacprodan® MFGM-10 demonstrated IQ measurement similar to the breastfed infants.
+A clinical study has shown that formula supplemented with Lacprodan® MFGM-10 significantly improved cognitive development among formula-fed infants at one year compared to a standard formula.
+Infants receiving formula supplemented with Lacprodan® MFGM-10 demonstrated cognitive performance similar to the breastfed infants.
 This study demonstrates that Lacprodan® MFGM-10 supplementation to infant formula narrows the gap in cognitive development between breastfed and formula-fed infants.

 Arla Foods Ingredients supports the WHO recommendation for exclusive breastfeeding for the first six months of an infant’s life and continued breastfeeding up to the age of two or beyond in combination with nutritionally appropriate complementary foods.